Skip to main content

 ...and if not, the official installation guide can be found here.

 If you have your docker runtime installed and running correctly, you will be able to launch the compose.yml file that's bundled in every template.
-The compose file by default includes the postgres and mongo databases.
-You can disable the latter by commenting it out or removing it as we'll not be needing it for this tutorial.
+The compose file also includes the postgres databases that we'll be using.

 To launch the services, navigate your shell to the project directory and run the following command: